 absurdity

 absurdity is an ongoing project that distils complex experiences into forms that are comical yet unsettling.
-Individual works are based on true events from Sylvia Schwenk’s six-month attachment to a Federal Government Taskforce when she was a Financial Controller.
-The project combines drawings, ceramic sculptures and paintings to explore the rigid routines and contradictions of life.
+Individual works are based on events experienced by Sylvia during her attachment to a Federal Government Taskforce when she was a Financial Controller, first captured in an illustrated book in 2015.

 Ceramic sculptures

 A selection of works updated regularly.
-Five further ceramic sculptures works are in progress.
+Five further sculptures are in progress.

 About some of the sculptures